 If you are a nonsmoker, this is an easy \$100 in your pocket.
 Members will be given access to a Health Risk Assessment through Anthem's mobile app.
 During the Health Risk Assessment, you will be asked if you currently smoke.
 By checking "no", you automatically knock \$100 off your deductible.
-If you are a smoker and have a desire to quit, you can home" test kit. earn a \$100 credit toward your deductible by enrolling (and completing) in a smoking cessation program through
+If you are a smoker and have a desire to quit, you can home" test kit. earn a \$100 credit toward your deductible by enrolling (and completing) in a smoking cessation program through Anthem.

-\$100 Biometric Screening
+Biometric Screening

-Another \$100 deductible credit can be earned by obtaining your can be done at your primary care physician's office during your annual routine physical or at one of 2,200 Quest Diagnostic facilities across the U.S. If you live too far away from a Quest facility, you may qualify for an "at scheduled surgery in
+Another \$100 deductible credit can be earned by obtaining your biometric results.
+This virtual second opinion can be done at your primary care physician's office during your annual routine physical or at one of 2,200 Quest Diagnostic facilities across the U.S. If you live too far away from a Quest facility, you may gualify for an "at scheduled surgery in